pkdawson/imgui-godot/README.md

 1. Create a project and, if you haven't already added some C# code, use `Project > Tools > C# > Create C# solution`.

 2. [Install the plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) by copying over the `addons` folder.
+Or [use Chicken](#package-managers).

 3. In Visual Studio or another IDE, open the solution and allow unsafe code, and install `ImGui.NET` with NuGet.
 Save and return to Godot.

-    (If you prefer to manually edit the .csproj instead, refer to the demo csproj for the necessary modifications, or copy it entirely.)
+    (If you prefer to manually edit the .csproj instead, refer to the demo csproj for the necessary modifications.)

 4. Back in the Godot editor, click `Build`.